 BE offers an undergraduate curriculum leading to the degree of Bachelor of Science in biological engineering.
 Graduates of the program will be prepared to enter positions in basic research or project-oriented product development, as well as graduate school, medical school, or further professional study.

-The bioengineering track educates students to use engineering principles in the analysis and manipulation of biological systems, allowing them to solve problems across a spectrum of important applications.
-The applied biosciences track complements the bioengineering track by focusing on understanding the interactions of organisms with chemical, biological, and physical agents from the molecular to the systems level.
+The PhD program educates students to use engineering principles in the analysis and manipulation of biological systems, allowing them to solve problems across a spectrum of important applications.
+In addition, students are trained in the understanding of the interactions of organisms with chemical, biological, and physical agents from the molecular to the systems level.